 BS, Biotechnology, University of Texas

 Jackson is an Austin, TX native and an extreme extrovert.
-He’s passionate about a lot of things, however, producing professional aerial video is one of his current favorites.
+He’s passionate about a lot of things, however, finding creative ways to keep his cell phone battery from dying and producing professional aerial video are among his favorites.

 Program Manager, Enterprise